-The RTQ2104BP features an open-drain power-good output (PGOOD) to monitor the output voltage status.
+The RTQ2104 features an open-drain power-good output (PGOOD) to monitor the output voltage status.
 The output delay of comparator prevents false flag operation for short excursions in the output voltage, such as during line and load transients.
 Pull-up PGOOD with a resistor to VCC or an external voltage below 5.5V.
-The power-good function is activated after soft-start is finished and is controlled by a comparator connected to the feedback signal VFB.
-If VFB rises above the power-good high threshold (VTH PGLH1) (typically 90% of the reference voltage), the PGOOD pin will be in high impedance and VPGOOD will be held high after a certain delay elapsed.
-When VFB exceeds VTH PGHL1 (typically 120% of the reference voltage), the PGOOD pin will be pulled low.
-Moreover, the IC turns off high-side MOSFET switch and turns on low-side MOSFET switch until the inductor current reaches $I{SK L}$ .
-If the VFB is still higher than VTH\PGHL1, the RTQ2104BP enters low-side MOSFET switch sinking current limit operation.
+The power-good function is activated after soft start is finished and is controlled by a comparator connected to the feedback signal VFB.
+If VFB rises above a power-good high threshold (VTH PGLH1) (typically 90% of the reference voltage), the PGOOD pin will be in high impedance and VPGOOD will be held high after a certain delay elapsed.
+When VFB exceeds VTH PGHL1 (typically 120% of the reference voltage), the PGOOD pin will be pulled low, moreover, IC turns off highside MOSFET switch and turns on low side MOSFET switch until the inductor current reaches ISK L if MODE pin is set high.
+If the $V{FB}$ is still higher than $V{TH}$ PGHL1, the high-side MOSFET switch remains prohibited and the lowside MOSFET switch will turn-on again at next cycle.
+If MODE pin is set low, IC turns off low side MOSFET switch once the inductor current reaches zero current unless VBOOT-SW is too low.
+For VFB higher than VTH PGHL1, $V{PGOOD}$ can be pulled high again if $V{FB}$ drops back by a power-good high threshold (VTH PGLH2) (typically 117% of the reference voltage).
+When $V{FB}$ fall short of power-good low threshold (VTH PGHL2) (typically 85% of the reference voltage), the PGOOD pin will be pulled low.
+Once being started-up, if any internal protection is triggered, PGOOD will be pulled low to GND.
+The internal open-drain pulldown device ( $10\Omega$ , typically) will pull the PGOOD pin low.
+The power good indication profile is shown in Figure 2.